 Skip to content

-Past Exhibition Dirty Art: Andy Warhol’s Torsos and Sex Parts
+Dirty Art: Andy Warhol’s Torsos and Sex Parts

-July 23–October 4, 2010
+July 23 – October 4, 2010

 In the fall of 1977, Andy Warhol began work on two new series of artworks which would become known as Torsos and Sex Parts.
 While the Torsos paintings would quickly be praised for following in the “high art” style of classical nudes, the Sex Parts series from which Torsos was borne blurred the line between art and pornography.